-Scenario Description & Example Provided at least 10 percent of the number of its financial transactions or dollars transacted (e.g., loans or equity investments) in one or more Distressed Communities in each of the 3 calendar years preceding the date of the applicable NOFA; or Example: A CDFI Partner provided financial transactions of \$50 million, \$45 million, and \$40 million in calendar years 2018, 2017, and 2016, respectively, totaling \$135 million over the three calendar years preceding the date of the NOFA.
+Scenario Description & Example Provided at least 10% of the number of its financial transactions or dollars transacted (e.g., loans or equity investments) in one or more Distressed Communities in each of the 3 calendar years preceding the date of the applicable FY 2021 BEA Program NOFA; or Example: A CDFI Partner provided financial transactions of \$50 million, \$45 million, and \$40 million in calendar years 2018, 2017, and 2016, respectively, totaling \$135 million over the three calendar years preceding the date of the FY 2021 BEA Program NOFA.
 Of these financial transactions, \$14 million, \$10 million, and \$6 million were provided in one or more Distressed Communities during the same respective years, totaling \$30 million.
-Calculation : \$30 million (financial transactions provided in Distressed Communities) / \$135 million (total financial transactions) = 22% (financial transactions provided in one or more Distressed Communities).
-Scenario I. Determination : 22 percent is greater than the 10 percent required under this scenario.
+Calculation: \$30 million (financial transactions provided in Distressed Communities) / \$135 million (total financial transactions) = 22% (financial transactions provided in one or more Distressed Communities).
+Scenario I. Determination: 22% is greater than the 10% required under this scenario.
 Therefore, the CDFI Partner has demonstrated that it has met the requirement under this scenario.
 NOTE: This calculation could also be based on counting the number (volume) of financial transactions which occurred throughout the same three-year period.
-10 percent of the number of its Development Service Activities 3 or value of the administrative cost of providing such services in one or more Distressed Communities in each of the 3 calendar years preceding the date of the applicable NOFA.
-Example: A CDFI Partner provided 20, 25, and 15 Development Service Activities (DSA) during calendar years 2018, 2017, and 2016, respectively, totaling 60 DSAs over the three calendar years preceding the date of the NOFA.
+10% of the number of its Development Service Activities 3 or value of the administrative cost of providing such services in one or more Distressed Communities in each of the 3 calendar years preceding the date of the applicable FY 2021 BEA Program NOFA.
+Example: A CDFI Partner provided 20, 25, and 15 Development Service Activities (DSA) during calendar years 2018, 2017, and 2016, respectively, totaling 60 DSAs over the three calendar years preceding the date of the FY 2021 BEA Program NOFA.
 Of these DSA's 6, 4, and 2 were provided in one or more Distressed Communities during the same respective years, totaling 12.
 Calculation: 12 DSA's provided in Distressed Communities / 60 total DSA's = 20% (DSA's provided in one or more Distressed Communities).

-3 Development Service Activities are defined in the BEA Program Interim Rule and include financial or credit counseling to individuals for the purpose of facilitating home ownership, promoting self-employment, or enhancing consumer financial management skills; or technical assistance to borrowers or investees for the purpose of enhancing business planning, marketing, management, financial management skills, and other comparable services as may be specified by the CDFI Fund in the NOFA.
+3 Development Service Activities are defined in the BEA Program Interim Rule and include financial or credit counseling to individuals for the purpose of facilitating home ownership, promoting self-employment, or enhancing consumer financial management skills; or technical assistance to borrowers or investees for the purpose of enhancing business planning, marketing, management, financial management skills, and other comparable services as may be specified by the CDFI Fund in the FY 2021 BEA Program NOFA.